Richard M. Weaver: Life

 Weaver was the eldest of four children born to a middle-class Southern family in Asheville, North Carolina.
 His father, Richard Sr., owned a livery stable.
+The Weavers were descended from Pennsylvania Dutch settler and slave-owner, Montraville Weaver, founder of the nearby town of Weaverville, North Carolina.
 After the death of her husband during 1915, Carolyn Embry Weaver supported her children by working in her family's department store in her native Lexington, Kentucky.
 Lexington is the home of the University of Kentucky and of two private colleges.

 Despite his family's straitened circumstances after the death of his father, Richard Jr. attended a private boarding school and the University of Kentucky.
-He earned an A.B in English during 1932.
+He earned an A.B in English in 1932.
 The teacher at Kentucky who most influenced him was Francis Galloway.
 After a year of graduate study at Kentucky, Weaver began a master's degree in English at Vanderbilt University.
 John Crowe Ransom supervised his thesis, titled The Revolt against Humanism, a critique of the humanism of Irving Babbitt and Paul Elmer More.
 Weaver then taught one year at Auburn University and three years at Texas A&M University.

 During 1940, Weaver began a Ph.D. in English at Louisiana State University (LSU), whose faculty included the rhetoricians and critics Cleanth Brooks and Robert Penn Warren, and the conservative political philosopher Eric Voegelin.
 While at LSU, Weaver spent summers studying at Harvard University, the University of Virginia, and the Sorbonne.
-His Ph.D. was awarded during 1943 for a thesis, supervised first by Arlin Turner then by Cleanth Brooks, titled The Confederate South, 1865-1910: A Study in the Survival of a Mind and a Culture.
-It was published during 1968, posthumously, with the title The Southern Tradition at Bay.
+His Ph.D. was awarded in 1943 for a thesis, supervised first by Arlin Turner then by Cleanth Brooks, titled The Confederate South, 1865-1910: A Study in the Survival of a Mind and a Culture.
+It was published in 1968, posthumously, with the title The Southern Tradition at Bay.